 Big box retailers, savvy D2C brands, and e-commerce behemoths have set a new consumer expectation — shipping must be free, fast, and reliable.
 And with a record number of packages zipping around the globe this holiday season, order fulfillment is an important consideration factor when shoppers choose which companies to support.

-Yet we started seeing holiday-induced shipping delays in October.
+According to Lateshipment.com, 12.95% of packages shipped through UPS and FedEx had delays prior to the holiday shopping season in 2022.
 If you’re unable to guarantee a three to five day delivery schedule, you’ll want to offer free shipping, even if it requires a minimum order subtotal.
 And make sure to inform your customers about cut-off dates when they’re browsing your site (this is where a pop-up or sitewide banner comes in handy) and provide continuous delivery updates after they checkout.

-Pro Tip: Thanks to the pandemic, there are fewer people shopping in-person this year, but that doesn’t mean you can’t make the most out of your brick-and-mortar location.
-You can offer in-store pickup and incentivize people to select this option by providing a discount.
+Pro Tip: You can offer in-store pickup and incentivize people to select this option by providing a discount.
 Not only will you be able to score some big wins by offering time-strapped shoppers the option to snag their pre-purchased gifts on their own time, but you’ll also alleviate some of the pressure from your shipping operations.

-December is a hectic month.
-Add in the pandemic to the mix, and you’ll find yourself fielding angry customer emails about being unable to return products if you have a limited return window.
-Return policies can be a significant consideration factor for shoppers who are purchasing gifts last-minute, and they’ll flock to retailers who are flexible and generous with return options.
-Show some empathy to shoppers’ circumstances and extend your return period in the next few weeks, if only temporarily.
+The holidays are a hectic time.
+Return policies can be a significant consideration factor for shoppers, especially those who are purchasing gifts last minute, and they’ll flock to retailers who are flexible and generous with return options.
+Show some empathy to shoppers’ circumstances and extend your return period, if only temporarily.

-Though some of these ideas may be temporary improvements to your operations, merchandising, and marketing, many provide a foundation for a better customer shopping experience that you can implement permanently in 2021.
+Though some of these ideas may be temporary improvements to your operations, merchandising, and marketing, many provide a foundation for a better customer shopping experience that you can implement permanently.
 If you’re ready to get started, check out how AdRoll can provide you with the essential tools to serve delight to your customers.